patrickfav/rocketchat-exporter/README.md

 # Rocket Chat Exporter CLI

 A simple Java CLI tool to export the messages from a [Rocket Chat](https://rocket.chat/) server.
 It currently supports _groups_, _channels_ and _direct message_ export.
+You can either choose a single conversation or export all in a batch.
 As export format this tool only supports the **[Slack CSV](https://slack.com/intl/en-au/help/articles/201748703#) output format** as of now, but adding new output format is quite easy (check out the `ExportFormat` interface).

 This tool uses the [RocketChat API](https://rocket.chat/docs/developer-guides/rest-api/groups/) and is useful for situations where the user does not have administrative access to the server.